Why you need a Survey?

-Charters-Reid Surveyors Ltd offer property valuations the whole of Yorkshire
+The Yorkshire Surveyor offer property valuations the whole of Yorkshire.

 A standard property valuation is not a survey and will not spot any potential or current problems with the property.
 If you are getting a free valuation “survey” from your mortgage provider, this will not be sufficient to find any damp, window frame decay, roof problems, pest infestations, subsidence or building cracks.
 You should give us a call to look at getting a good value survey on the property directly, as we may be able to reduce the price you pay for the property, and save you having to pay to fix these problems later.

 Valuations are very different from other types of home survey because the value of the property is mainly based on its location, current condition and size.
 We can provide property valuations in York, Scarborough, Harrogate, Wetherby, Leeds and the rest of Yorkshire for the following circumstances:

 - Pension valuations